HCI ETC Instructions

 ETC functionalities for coronagraphy

-• referenced differential imaging (RDI), which involves subtracting a coronagraphic image of a nearby PSF reference star
+• Referenced differential imaging (RDI), which involves subtracting a coronagraphic image of a nearby PSF reference star.

-1. A science observation with the host centered in the coronagraphic mask
+1. A science observation with the host centered in the coronagraphic mask.

-3. A PSF reference observation with the PSF reference star centered in the coronagraphic mask
+3. A PSF reference observation with the PSF reference star centered in the coronagraphic mask.

 Adding small grid dithers (SGDs) of the PSF reference star is a future variant of the standard coronagraphic sequence.
 SGDs can increase the confidence that misalignments between the position of the science PSF and reference PSF relative to the coronagraph masks have a minimal impact on the final contrast.

-In its current implementation, the ETC is mainly useful for 2 tasks: (1) investigating detector saturation and (2) computing the signal-to-noise ratio (SNR) of a faint companion source under the ideal contrast assumption.
+In its current implementation (V. 4.0), the ETC is mainly useful for 2 tasks: (1) investigating detector saturation and (2) computing the signal-to-noise ratio (SNR) of a faint companion source under the ideal contrast assumption.
 Ideal contrast is the most optimistic assumption possible because it assumes one type of noise is dominant: the counting statistics of collected photons (shot noise).
 See HCI Contrast Considerations for more information about the "ideal" assumption.

 The ETC treats residual flat field noise.
 The flat field error is a division by ~1 (the flat field is normalized), with a variance of 1/f_electrons.
 Note that the value of the flat field response is constant for multiple exposures and multiple integrations, so Nexposures > 1 does not decrease the residual flat field noise.
 To reduce it, a user either has to improve the flat field or dither with >1 pixel offsets.
 The most apparent effect for everyday ETC use is that residual flat field noise sets an upper limit on the achievable SNR.